 Once they are degraded by the LPL found in the periphery, fatty acids are then produced and used for adipose storage or for fuelling ketone-dependent tissues such as the heart and other muscles.
 When triglycerides are removed from VLDLs, two lipoproteins come into being – VLDL remnants (IDL) which are endocytosed by hepatocytes, and LDL.

-As already mentioned, LDL are synthesized from the triglyceride depletion of VLDLs.
+As already mentioned, LDL is synthesized from the triglyceride depletion of VLDLs.
 Popularly known as ‘bad cholesterol,’ this lipoprotein is known to carry the majority of the cholesterol in the circulation.

-Once hydrolysed by LPL, free cholesterol from these lipoproteins are either used for the synthesis of cell membranes, or delivered to the liver for excretion by way of bile production.
+Once hydrolyzed by LPL, free cholesterol from these lipoproteins are either used for the synthesis of cell membranes or delivered to the liver for excretion by way of bile production.
 It has been found out that about 70% of LDL is eliminated from the blood with the help of the cells in the liver.